-There are a lot of potential hazards in the mining industry, from the environmental conditions within the mine, to exposure to hazardous particles and even explosions.
-There is also the potential for many things to go wrong with machinery, in which a lot of downtime could occur due to the cumbersome nature of the machinery used.
+There are a lot of potential hazards in the mining industry, from the environmental conditions within the mine to exposure to hazardous particles and even explosions.
+There is also the potential for many things to go wrong with the machinery, in which a lot of downtimes could occur due to the cumbersome nature of the machinery used.
 So, sensors play a vital role in both safety and maintenance in the mining industry.

 Sensors for Safety